 But the face of maintenance management has changed extensively over the years due to the use of next generation technologies, such as Cloud, mobility, IoT, AR and VR, artificial intelligence, and machine learning.

-What is a CMMS (Computerized Maintenance Management System)?
+What is a Computerized Maintenance Software (CMMS)?

 Maintenance service providers improve wrench time, reduce downtime, and help in managing more productive maintenance teams and achieve operational excellence.
 The key objective behind using computerized maintenance management software is getting 360-degree visibility into maintenance operations, inventory management, vendor management, purchase requisition, and PO management.

-CMMS systems facilitate end-to-end visualization of work order management to improve accountability and ownership in the maintenance process.
+CMMS facilitate end-to-end visualization of work order management to improve accountability and ownership in the maintenance process.
 It interprets data in multiple formats to help leadership teams better understand overall equipment effectiveness (OEE) and make informed decisions about reducing downtime, improving asset availability, and maximizing field teams’ productivity, and reducing operations costs.

 A brief history of maintenance and how CMMS has changed